 If you have been arrested for a violent crime, it is okay to worry.
 But you should also take action and contact me, Salt Lake City violent crimes attorney Catherine Cleveland to best prevent serving time behind bars.
 At my law firm, I represent people who have been accused of non-death penalty violent crimes and offer free phone consultations to discuss the situation.

-Defending Violent Crimes & Fighting Penalties
+Defending Violent Crimes & Fighting Penalties in Utah

 - Assault and battery

 - Domestic assault

 - Aggravated assault

 - Restraining order

 Violent crimes come with harsh penalties, as they are some of the most serious offenses a person can be accused of.
 Thus, the state does everything in its power to make you suffer the maximum penalties to teach you a lesson.
 At Catherine Cleveland Attorney at Law, I believe there are alternatives to severe consequences.
 As such, I will fight to reduce or dismiss your charges, as well as obtain rehabilitative and community programs instead of prison and fines.